Conflict Tactics of Destructive Relationships

 If you or someone you know is currently in an abusive relationship, contact the National Domestic Violence hotline at 800-799-7233.
 They have counselors available 24/7.

-If you would like to schedule a consultation with Dr. Natalie Jones, PsyD, LPCC to see how we can work together through counseling, consulting, or coaching, please click here for a consultation.
+If you are a resident of California would like to schedule a consultation with Dr. Natalie Jones, PsyD, LPCC to see how we can work together through counseling, consulting, or coaching, please click here for a consultation.
 Please note that advice is not given during a consultation, and that potential clients must be in California.
-If not seeking counseling, consulting, or coaching, and you want to let me know what you thought of this blog, please email firstname.lastname@example.org.
+If not seeking counseling, consulting, or coaching, and you want to let me know what you thought of this blog, please email email@example.com.

 Disclaimer: This blog post should not substitute treatment with a licensed mental health professional.